phamtec/dsurf/README.md

 ## Progress

-You can read-only surf a JSON file.
-There are lot's of examples to try out.
+You can run the app, copy in JSON, edit the JSON nodes as text and then copy it back out.

 ## Current Focus

-Build an app on the mac.
+- Bug fixes
+- Distribution on mac and linux
+- Windows version

 ## Attributions